Bathing a dog doesn't need to be traumatic for either of you!

 'Who's tears?' you might ask, 'His or mine?'

-Bathing your pet can be stressful for you both - especially if your Cocker Spaniel decides he doesn't want to be bathed!
+Bathing a dog can be stressful, especially if your Cocker Spaniel decides he doesn't want to be washed!

 However, giving your dog a bath from time to time is essential to help his coat stay clean and shining, his skin healthy, and to stop him from smelling less than fragrant!

-Read on to learn how to bathe your dog with the minimum of fuss.
-I aim to answer your most frequently asked questions about bathing your dog such as:
+Learn how to get your dog smelling sweet and looking clean with minimal fuss.
+I aim to answer your most frequently asked questions about bathing a dog, such as:

-And then, I put it all together into an easy check-list on how to bathe your dog.
+And then, I put it all together into a simple checklist on bathing your dog.

-Personally, I like to remove tats and matting before I bath my Cocker Spaniel, but I believe it's entirely a personal choice.
+I like to remove tats and matting before I bathe my Cocker Spaniel, give him a quick brush, and then brush him thoroughly afterwards.
+However, this is entirely a personal choice.

-Decide for yourself which way around you prefer to do it - bathing your dog first and then brushing him, or groom him first - it's not life threatening!
+Decide for yourself which way around you prefer to do it, bathing your dog first and then brushing him or the other way around.
+Whatever you decide, it's not life-threatening!

-For example, if your Cocker is very active and free to run around in the countryside, his coat will no doubt collect half a ton of vegetation - picking up burrs, leaves, bits of twig, and other debris of dubious origin.
+For example, if your Cocker is very active and free to run around in the countryside, his coat will undoubtedly collect half a ton of vegetation, picking up burrs, leaves, bits of twig, and other debris of dubious origin.

-If your pet is lucky enough to swim in the sea, or in rivers, or even if he romps through all the muddy puddles he can find, it probably means that bathing your dog will be a fairly frequent event in your household - especially if he enjoys rolling in muck! (and they do, don't they?)
+If your dog is lucky enough to swim in the sea, rivers, or even if he romps through all the muddy puddles he can find, it probably means that bathing your dog will be a reasonably frequent event in your household, especially if he enjoys rolling in muck!

-Cocker's coats are naturally water-repellent and bathing your pet too often could be harmful because it will strip the coat of its essential oils, and can cause dryness and irritation.
+Cocker's coats are naturally water-repellent, and bathing a dog too often could be harmful because it will strip the coat of its essential oils and cause dryness and irritation, leading to skin disorders.

-Keeping bath-time to a minimum will help to preserve those essential oils which keep his coat waterproof.
+Keeping bath-time to a minimum will help preserve those essential oils that keep his coat waterproof.